Sirindhorn: Works and interests

 Aside from her passion for technology, she holds degrees in history and a doctorate in educational development.
 She teaches at the history department of the Chulachomklao Royal Military Academy, where she is the nominal head of the department.
 In addition to Thai, she speaks fluent English, French and Mandarin Chinese, and is currently studying German and Latin.
 She translates Chinese literature into Thai.

-She is also a skilled performer and avid promoter of Thai traditional music.
+She is also a performer and promoter of Thai traditional music.

 Like her father Bhumibol Adulyadej, Princess Sirindhorn holds a certificate as a radio amateur, with her call sign being HS1D.

 Scholarship

 The University of Liverpool introduced a scholarship in honour of Sirindhorn.
 One full scholarship will be awarded annually to enable a Thai student to study at Liverpool to complete a one-year taught Masters programme.
 The scholarship is open to all subjects in which a one-year taught Masters programme is offered; however, priority will be given to those students who wish to study in a subject area associated with Princess Sirindhorn such as science, information technology, medicine, the arts, geography, history and languages.
 To be eligible for the scholarship, applicants must be a Thai national and already hold an offer to study a one-year taught Masters programme at the University of Liverpool.